careylzh/careylzh/README.md

 - 🛠️ Currently working on: TODO backlog in the current repos
 - 🌱 Currently learning: how to develop and deploy a stack to production fast
 - 👯 Looking to collaborate on: hackathons!
 Any hackathon.
-Participated in one with strangers for the first time in June 2021.
+I enjoy working with strangers to see if something good can work!
 - 🤔 Looking for help with: optimising my learning
 -  ⚡  Recently Learned: You can squash commits in this hidden README.md